Categories: General Studies

 Origin of Yamuna River

-The Yamuna River originates from the Yamunotri Glacier, located in the Bandarpunch mountain range in Uttarakhand.
-This glacier is in the Himalayas, where the river begins its long journey through different states of India.
+The Yamuna River starts from the Yamunotri Glacier, which lies in the Bandarpunch mountain range of Uttarakhand.
+This glacier is part of the Himalayas, and from here, the river begins its long journey, flowing through several states across northern India.

 How Long is the Yamuna River?